hds-sandbox/bulk_RNAseq_course/develop/08c_FA_GSEA.md

 After all gene sets are tested, the enrichment scores are normalized for the size of the gene set, then the p-values are corrected for multiple testing.

 The GSEA output will yield the core genes in the gene sets that most highly contribute to the enrichment score.
-The genes output are generally the genes at or before the running sum reaches its maximum value (eg. the most influential genes driving the differences between conditions for that gene set).
+The genes output are generally the genes at or before the running sum reaches its maximum value (e.g. the most influential genes driving the differences between conditions for that gene set).

 #### Performing GSEA